QBOID Confidential and Proprietary Information

 false |

-Pallet | Used when target=callback , gridimage_printdim=true , and gridimage_printdim=true .
-If set to true , the dimensions reported inside image will reflect the current unit, precision, and rounding settings.
-Otherwise, dimensions will be reported as per the standard API format (mm ), with no rounding and a precision of 1. |
+Pallet | Used when target=callback, gridimage_enable=true, and gridimage_printdim=true.
+If set to true, the dimensions reported inside image will reflect the current unit, precision, and rounding settings.
+Otherwise, dimensions will be reported as per the standard API format (mm), with no rounding and a precision of 1. |

-When the caller Activity is resumed, an Intent Result will be returned with a resultCode
+When the caller Activity is resumed, an Intent Result will be returned with a resultCode.

-If the user returned to the caller activity without scanning an item (i.e.: Some of the mandatory fields needed for record creation, as indicated by the application configuration, are missing), the returned values would be resultCode = 0
+If the user returned to the caller activity without scanning an item (i.e.: Some of the mandatory fields needed for record creation, as indicated by the application configuration, are missing), the returned values would be resultCode = 0 and a null Intent.

-If the user correctly scanned an item, the caller will receive a resultCode = -1
+If the user correctly scanned an item, the caller will receive a resultCode = -1 and an Intent with the Extra Bundle containing the result of the task.

 Returned Extra Bundle Structure

-Field | Format | Description |
+| Field | Format | Description |

 res |